AdobeDocs/campaign-classic.en/help/delivery/using/pre-processing-instructions.md

 * **[!DNL value]**: to give access to fields of the delivery, delivery variables and custom objects loaded in the delivery.
 [Learn more](#value)
 * **[!DNL foreach]**: to loop an array loaded as a custom object.
 [Learn more](#foreach)

-They can be tested directly from the delivery wizard.
+They can be tested directly from the delivery assistant.
 They apply in the content preview and when you click the tracking button to see the list of the URLs.

 ## [!DNL include] {#include}